 Frontier Miles elite status and memberships

-Frontier Airlines also offers a few levels of elite status, although the perks you get aren’t as luxurious as you would expect from a traditional airline.
-The following table shows how you can reach each level of Frontier status, as well as the benefits you’ll enjoy when you get there:
+Frontier Airlines offers a few levels of elite status — Elite 20k, Elite 50k and Elite 100k — although the perks you’ll get aren’t as luxurious as you would expect from a traditional airline.

 |Elite 20k||Elite 50k||Elite 100k|